dernasherbrezon/r2lora/README.md

-Note: This repository is archived not supported anymore.
+Note: This repository is archived and not supported anymore.
 Please use [lora-at](https://github.com/dernasherbrezon/lora-at) instead.

 # About